 Org-mode is implemented on top of outline-mode.
-Outlines allow to organize a document in a hierarchical structure, which (at least for me) is the best representation of notes and thoughts.
-Overview over this structure is achieved by folding (hiding) large parts of the document to show only the general document structure and the parts currently being worked on.
+Outlines allow a document to be organized in a hierarchical structure, which (at least for me) is the best representation of notes and thoughts.
+An overview of this structure is achieved by folding (hiding) large parts of the document to show only the general document structure and the parts currently being worked on.
 Org-mode greatly simplifies the use of outlines by compressing the entire show/hide functionality into a single command org-cycle, which is bound to the (TAB) key.